SLNS Parakramabahu (P625)

-SLNS Parakramabahu (P625) (පරාක්රමබාහු) is a Type 053H2G class frigate of the Sri Lanka Navy.
+SLNS Parakramabahu (P625) (පරාක්රමබාහු) is a Type 053H2G class patrol vessel of the Sri Lanka Navy.
 The ship is the second ship named after King Parakramabahu I, the warrior king of the medieval Sri Lankan Kingdom of Polonnaruwa.
 Gifted by the People's Liberation Army Navy, she was commissioned in August 2019, classed as an Advanced Offshore Patrol Vessel (equivalent to a traditional patrol frigate).

 History

 Built in 1991, the ship was commissioned in July 1994 as Tongling (铜陵) in the People's Liberation Army Navy and served until it was decommissioned in 2015.
 Refitted all three ships of its class were transferred to the China Coast Guard, while Tongling was transferred to the Sri Lanka Navy in 2019.
 The ship retained its gun armament of a PJ33A dual 100 mm gun and four Type 76A dual-37 mm AA guns; while its missile armament of 6-cell HQ-61 surface-to-air missile system and 6-box launchers for the YJ-83 SSM have been removed.
 It retains the Type 343 fire-control radar of the 100 mm gun and optical fire-control for the 37mm guns.